swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-7-move-the-ml-experiment-data-to-the-cloud.md

         --public-access-prevention
     ```

-    ??? info "Getting an 'ERROR: (gcloud.storage.buckets.create) HTTPError 403' message?
+    ??? info "Getting an `ERROR: (gcloud.storage.buckets.create) HTTPError 403` message?
 Read this!"

         In case you get a
-        **HTTPError 403: The billing account for the owning project is disabled in state absent**
+        `**HTTPError 403: The billing account for the owning project is disabled in state absent**`
         error, ensure the
         [billing account](https://console.cloud.google.com/billing/linkedaccount) is
         correctly linked to the project.